Understanding Students with Dyslexia

-- This course is also available in a 3-credit format
+- This course will also available in a 3-credit format in the near future

 This course will help you:

 - Understand the neurological origins of learning challenges for individuals with dyslexia

 - Gain awareness of common co-occurring, or comorbid, learning challenges among students with dyslexia

 - Learn general best-practice instructional strategies to support students

 - Build an understanding of the state and federal statutes that are in place to support students with dyslexia

 - Consider alternative perspectives of learning disabilities

 The course is divided into six, self-paced modules:

 - Module 1: Defining dyslexia and other related learning disabilities

 - Module 2: Neurological origins and manifestations

 - Module 3: Comorbidity and other challenges

 - Module 4: Overview of general best classroom practices

 - Module 5: Special education laws